South Acton railway station (England): History

-South Acton station was opened on 1 January 1880 by the North & South Western Junction Railway for North London line trains on the London Broad Street – Richmond line.
+South Acton station was opened on 1 January 1880 by the North and South Western Junction Railway for North London line trains on the London Broad Street – Richmond line.
 There was a connecting branch line at South Acton to Hammersmith, renamed Hammersmith and Chiswick from 1 July 1880 and closed from 1 January 1917.
 There was another branch in the opposite direction from 13 June 1905 to Acton Town, a District Railway service that was withdrawn from 2 March 1959.

 Branch line from Acton Town

 Construction

-A short spur of the District Railway from Acton Town, 1,232 yards (1,126 metres) long, was authorised by the Metropolitan Railway Act of 1874.
+A short spur of the District Railway from Acton Town, 1,232 yards (1,126 metres) long, was authorised by the Metropolitan Railway Act 1874.
 When first opened, the spur was used for goods trains from 15 May 1899 onwards.
 Passenger services were introduced on 13 June 1905 to provide an interchange with the North London Railway which ran services from north London to the District Railway's Richmond branch.
 It thus provided an easier interchange for Richmond for eastbound passengers than changing trains at Turnham Green further east.